luiisp/i18n4e/README.md

       const {i18n4e} = require('i18n4e');
       ```

-3. Create a _locales folder in the root of your project and add the locales files + server-side configuration file
+3. Create a _locales folder in the root of your project and add the locales files
     ```
     project
     ├── node_modules